CNC puts you in technology – naturally

 Natural Resources and Forest Technology Courses

-In this nationally accredited program students study a core of forest technology courses enhanced by studies of wildlife and fish habitats, bird identification, indigenous plants, First Nations issues, outdoor recreation/tourism, and Earth sciences.
-The core of traditional, forestbased courses includes technical skills such as measurements, forest protection/health, forest operations and silviculture.
-All of these studies build on a fundamental understanding of ecology, plant biology, soils, math, English, digital mapping, and GIS.
-As well, you will learn writing and presentation skills, including conducting research, completing data analysis, writing and presenting scientific reports.
+In this nationally accredited program, students study a core of forest technology courses enhanced by studies of wildlife and fish habitats, bird identification, indigenous plants, First Nations issues, and Earth science.
+The core of traditional, forest-based courses includes technical skills such as measurements, forest protection/ health, forest operations and silviculture.
+All of these studies build on a fundamental understanding of ecology, plant biology, soils, math, English, digital mapping, and Geographic Information Systems (GIS).
+As well, students will learn writing and presentation skills, including conducting research, completing data analysis, writing and presenting scientific reports.
 Students may also take the opportunity to travel for a three-week field school (past destinations have included China, Costa Rica and Ecuador) where students compare approaches to land management with that of BC.
-Students need a minimum "D" grade for all courses in order to continue with the program.
-Students who successfully complete the program with at least a 2.0 grade point average are qualified to receive a Natural Resources and Environmental Technology Diploma by applying to the Office of the Registrar.
-An NRET diploma will allow you to be eligible to register with Association of BC Forest Professionals and/or the College of Applied Biologists.
-The College offers more than $15,000 in forest/resource-based scholarships and bursaries exclusively to students in this program

 NRFT Diploma: Semester 1